redis/redis-doc/docs/manual/persistence.md

+---
+title: Persistence
+linkTitle: Persistence
+weight: 1
+description: A technical description of Redis persistence.
+aliases: [
+    /topics/persistence,
+    /topics/persistence.md,
+    /manual/persistence,
+    /manual/persistence.md,
+]
+---

-This page provides a technical description of Redis persistence, it is a suggested read for all Redis users.
-For a wider overview of Redis persistence and the durability guarantees it provides you may also want to read [Redis persistence demystified](http://antirez.com/post/redis-persistence-demystified.html).
+This page provides a technical description of Redis persistence.
+For a wider overview of Redis persistence and the durability guarantees it provides, see [Redis persistence demystified](http://antirez.com/post/redis-persistence-demystified.html).

-Redis Persistence
+## Redis Persistence
-===

 Redis provides a different range of persistence options: